Culture of Jersey: Folklore and customs

 Jersey people are traditionally known as crapauds (toads) due to the particular fauna of Jersey that does not exist in the other Channel Islands, especially in Guernsey.
-According to a Guernsey legend, St Samson of Dol arrived in Jersey but encountered such a hostile reception in the then-pagan island that he proceeded on to Guernsey.
+According to a Guernsey legend, St Samson of Dol arrived in Jersey but encountered such a hostile reception on the then-pagan island that he proceeded on to Guernsey.
 The welcome being much warmer in Guernsey, he repaid the inhabitants of that island by sending all the snakes and toads from Guernsey to Jersey.

-Vraic is the Jersey word for seaweed and the collection of seaweed for fertiliser, vraicing, was an important activity in the past, but still continues on a small scale.
+Vraic is the Jersey word for seaweed, and the collection of seaweed for fertiliser, vraicking, an important activity in the past, still continues on a small scale.

 The Battle of Flowers is the major carnival, held annually in August.
 First held for the coronation of Edward VII in 1902, the carnival includes a parade of floral decorated floats.
 Originally, these floats were torn apart to provide floral ammunition for a battle of flowers between participants and spectators, but this aspect has long been abandoned.

-Annual visites du branchage are carried out twice in Summer by Parish officials to inspect roadside verges and hedges and ensure property owners have trimmed back overhanging greenery.
+Annual visites du branchage are carried out twice in summer by parish officials to inspect roadside verges and hedges and ensure property owners have trimmed back overhanging greenery.
 This custom is to prevent Jersey's narrow lanes becoming hazardous or impassable through overgrown vegetation.
-The action of branchage (pronounced in the Jèrriais fashion "brancage" as opposed to the French pronunciation) is the trimming of verges prior to the annual inspections.
+The action of branchage (pronounced in the Jèrriais fashion, "brancage", as opposed to the French pronunciation) is the trimming of verges prior to the annual inspections.
 A haircut may also be jocularly referred to as a branchage.

 Belief in witchcraft was formerly strong in Jersey, and survived in country areas well into the 20th century.
 Witches were supposed to hold their sabbats on Fridays at Rocqueberg, the Witches' Rock, in St. Clement.
 Folklore preserves a belief that witches' stones on old houses were resting places for witches flying to their meetings.

 Every third year, Jersey hosts "La fête Nouormande", a folk festival centring on the Norman culture and heritage of the island, which attracts performers and visitors from Guernsey and the continent.

 Past traditions

 A past rural tradition was La Jouête, which took place on Shrove Tuesday, Easter Monday and other holidays.
 Islanders would be invited (for a fee) to throw stones at either cocks, ducks, hens, rabbits or similar.
 He who killed the animal would be able to take it as a prize.
-They were brought to end in 1896 by the Law to prevent the bad treatment of Animals (though it is believed the tradition continued until 1906 nonetheless).
+They were brought to end in 1896 by the Law to prevent the bad treatment of animals (though it is believed the tradition continued until 1906 nonetheless).

 On Good Fridays of the past, it was tradition for Jerseymen to travel for a picnic.
 Limpets would be collected from the rocks and cooked on the spot with bread cake eaten hot with butter.
-Later on, eating Hot Cross Buns became popular as well.
+Later on, eating hot cross buns became popular as well.